- Download our Moving to Brazil Guide (PDF)

-With exotic rainforests, picturesque beaches and world-class football teams, Brazil continues to attract expats the world over.
-Brazil boasts one of the world's most ethnically diverse populations and is home to many nationalities.
+With exotic rainforests and picturesque beaches, world-class football teams and a welcoming population, Brazil continues to attract expats the world over.
+Brazil boasts one of the world’s most ethnically diverse populations and is home to many nationalities.

 Below is some useful information about diversity and inclusion in Brazil.